googlecartographer/rfcs/text/0000-rangefinderpoint.md

 ## Approach
 [approach]: #approach

-Introduce classes `[Timed]RangefinderPoint` and eplace all uses of `Vector3/4` with the new classes.
+Introduce classes `[Timed]RangefinderPoint` and replace all uses of `Vector3/4` with the new classes.

 Slicing `TimedRangefinderPoint` to `RangefinderPoint` shall be used instead of calling `Vector4::head<3>`.